aldehf420/WEBegin/README.md

 	4.When you click the Budget
 		a.Show balance
-		b.Add money that you can use or used
+		b.Add money that you can use or you already used